Codex Waecker-Gotter

-The Codex Waecker-Gotter, also known as the Code Sanchez-Solís or Codex Egerton, is a Pre-Conquest-style manuscript from Mexico that since 1911 has been in the British Museum's collection (reference number Am1962,03.8).
+The Codex Waecker-Gotter, also known as the Code Sanchez-Solís or Codex Egerton, is a Pre-Conquest-style manuscript from Mexico that has been in the British Museum's collection since 1911 (reference number Am1962,03.8).

 Description

 The codex is made of animal skin and consists of 16 leaves, each measuring approximately 27 x 21 cm; the total length of the manuscript is 4.42 m.
 Both sides of the codex are painted, but over time the condition of the paint has deteriorated, and one page seems to have been deliberately effaced, perhaps by a colonial official, as it bears a Spanish stamp.

 The manuscript was probably first drawn in the 16th century, with later additions made in the 17th or 18th century.
 Most experts consider the style of the artwork to be Mixtec with some Aztec elements.

 Content

 The document is an important witness to the transition between Pre-Columbian times and the early colonial period in Mexico.
-It describes a genealogy that comprises 26 different generations that have been estimated to have lived between 970 and 1490 AD; the men are shown wearing masks and crowns while the women are in general depicted in the kneeling position.
+It describes a genealogy that comprises 26 different generations that have been estimated to have lived between 970 and 1490 AD; the men are shown wearing masks and crowns while the women are in generally depicted in a kneeling position.
 On one page the town of Cuquila Santa Maria in Tlaxiaco is illustrated, along with its first king 'Lord One Alligator Tlaloc' and his wife 'One Alligator Sun', who may have been the founding member of the dynasty.